2025 Karur crowd crush

 On 27 September 2025, at least 41 people were killed and around 100 others were injured in a crowd crush during a political rally in Karur district, Tamil Nadu, India.
-The rally was hosted by Vijay, the founder and president of the Tamilaga Vettri Kazhagam (TVK).
+The rally was hosted by C. Joseph Vijay, the founder and president of the Tamilaga Vettri Kazhagam (TVK).
 The crowd crush happened in Velusamypuram on the Karur-Erode highway, when large sections of the crowd surged towards Vijay in an attempt to catch a glimpse of his convoy after his arrival was delayed by nearly seven hours.

 Political leaders across the country expressed their condolences; the union and state governments, along with various political parties, announced compensation for the families of the deceased and injured.
 Tamil Nadu's chief minister M. K. Stalin formed a one-member commission to investigate the incident.

 The Tamil Nadu Police accused the TVK's leadership of ignoring their advice and failing to take adequate precautions; they also alleged that Vijay had violated police-issued regulations and traffic rules.
 The Karur police department filed a first information report and initiated criminal proceedings against various TVK leaders, including the general secretary N. Anand.